brlol/RedeskyNew/README.md

 - FastUse works only if you stay still.
 - You can use Velocity.
 - You can toggle NoFall during the LongJump, and toggle off after.
 - Bind RedeFastFly, Blink, and RedeFly to a key.
+(Toggle off after 100ms or you'll flag.)